Enjoying New York City on a Budget

 You'll also mingle with the residents of one of the richest neighbourhoods in the world.

-Hotels here tend to be expensive.
+Hotels here tend to be very expensive.

 Harlem's location was too good to remain so depressed.
 The area is also considered much safer now.

-Another way to experience Harlem is to grab tickets for an event at its legendary Apollo Theatre.
+A fine way to experience Harlem is to grab tickets for an event at its legendary Apollo Theatre.

-Note, however, that Brooklyn, if it was not part of New York City, would itself be the fourth largest city in the U.S., a place with much to offer visitors.
+Note that Brooklyn, if it was not part of New York City, would itself be the fourth largest city in the U.S., a place with much to offer visitors.

 Getting around New York City